haskell/cabal/Cabal/doc/developing-packages.markdown

 ### Build information ###

-The following fields may be optionally present in a library or executable section, and give information for the building of the corresponding library or executable.
+The following fields may be optionally present in a library, executable, test suite or benchmark section, and give information for the building of the corresponding library or executable.
 See also the sections on [system-dependent parameters](#system-dependent-parameters) and [configurations](#configurations) for a way to supply system-dependent values for these fields.

 `build-depends:` _package list_
 :   A list of packages needed to build this one.
 Each package can be